ramyma/simple_request/README.md

 - Docker v20.10.*
 - Docker compose v1.28.*

-> Make sure the `docker` folder on the root of this repo and all it's subfolders have read/write permissions for any user on your system
+> Make sure the `docker` folder on the root of this repo and all its subfolders have read/write permissions for any user on your system

 ## Start Here